Dina, Pakistan

-According to the 2023 census, 50,737 people live in Dina, 34 % of them in the urban area.
+According to the 2023 census, 84,629 people live in Dina city.
 Dina has provided many soldiers to the British and later the Pakistan Army and is known as the city of soldiers or land of martyrs and warriors.

 Location

-Dina is located near the Pothohar Plateau, in the north of the Punjab province.
+Dina is located on the Pothohar Plateau, in the north of the Punjab province.
 It is the heart of Jhelum district.
 It is bordered by Jhelum and Sohawa to its south, Rohtas City to the southwest, Garh Mahal to the south and east, Mirpur to the east, Chakwal to the west, Mangla Cantt to the northeast, and Domeli to its north.
 The district of Jhelum stretches from the River Jhelum almost to the Indus.
-Nearby villages include Mota Gharbi, Khukha, Gaggar Kalan, Gaggar Khurd, Natain, Khojki, Dhok Padhal and Dhok Gujral.
+Nearby villages include Mota Gharbi, Khukha, Gaggar Kalan, Gaggar Khurd, Natain, Khojki, Dhok Padhal.

 Dina is about 17 km from Jhelum and about 27 km from Sohawa, 190 km northwest of Lahore, 70 km southeast of Rawalpindi and around 103 km southeast of Islamabad, at the junction of roads, one leading to the Mangla Dam and Mirpur, and another to Rohtas Fort and Tilla Jogian mountain.
 The historic Grand Trunk Road passes through the centre of the city.

 Economy

 There is limited industrial activity including woodworking, ironworking and marble processing.
 The main source of income for residents is remittances from relatives working in the UK and the Persian Gulf region.
 Many residents join the Pakistan Army.
 There is some small-scale agriculture with wheat and pulses as the main crops.

 Salt is quarried at the Mayo mine in the Salt Range hills.
 The chief centre of the salt trade is Pind Dadan Khan.
 Two coal mines in the district supply the North-Western Railway.
 They are the only working coal mines in Punjab province.
-Many businesses in Jhelum are owned by Arain and Ghakhar families.
+Many businesses in Jhelum are owned by Arain and Ghakkar families.

 History

-Dina is the nearest town to the Pothohar Plateau, Mirpur which is rich in archaeological sites of the ancient Soanian culture.
+I reviewed your uploaded document.
+Here’s a summary of the key information it contains about Ali Asgharabad village:

+Location: District Jhelum, Tehsil Dina, Punjab, Pakistan.